julian-barker/data-structures-and-algorithms/javascript/stack-queue-pseudo/README.md

 # Challenge Summary

-- This challenge was to implement a stack and a queue with the conventional methods:
+- This challenge was to implement a pseudoQueue with the conventional methods:

-  - Stack: isEmpty, push, pop, peek
   - Queue: isEmpty, enqueue, dequeue, peek

+- Using only two stacks, as opposed to a ground-up implementation.

 ## Whiteboard Process